Josep Elías: Later life and death

-Outside sports, Elías was a bank employee, reaching important positions at Credit Lionais, Banco di Roma, and Banco Español de Crédito, always enjoying the greatest esteem and trust.
+Outside sports, Elías was a bank employee at Credit Lionais, Banco di Roma, and Banco Español de Crédito.

 Throughout his life, Elias was always firm and consistent with his ideas, so he refused to renounce his deep-rooted Catholicism, even in the worst moments of the Spanish Civil War, at the end of which the new Francoist authorities purged him due to his Catalanist past as a militant in the Regionalist League.

 Elías died in Barcelona on 28 January 1944, at the age of 63.

 Legacy

-The centenary of his birth on 27 May 1980 was completely ignored, which led the local press to state that "incomprehensibly, the current sporting generations are unaware of someone who was a multifaceted athlete, founder, promoter, partner, and leader of the majority of sports entities in Barcelona and many in Catalonia".
+The centenary of his birth on 27 May 1980 was ignored, which led the local press to state that "incomprehensibly, the current sporting generations are unaware of someone who was a multifaceted athlete, founder, promoter, partner, and leader of the majority of sports entities in Barcelona and many in Catalonia".
 In 1992, his son Raimon wrote his biography, Josep Elias i Juncosa "Corredisses", a forerunner of Catalan Olympism.

 Despite his importance in the history of Catalan sport, Elias does not have any recognition in his hometown, such as a street or a sports facility named after him, or a plaque on the house where he was born.
 On 17 October 2018, he was posthumously awarded the Diploma of Sporting Merit by the City Council, which means that his figure is beginning to be vindicated.
 And indeed, it was not until a century after the first article signed by Corredisses that his descendants began vindicating a figure who "goes beyond journalism".
 12 grandchildren, 22 great-grandchildren and 11 great-great-grandchildren of Elias signed a letter sent to Josep Maria Bartomeu, the then Barcelona president, in which they requested "formal recognition" of their ancestor "as founder of the club in 1899".